 - Traffic: review of impact on existing levels once type and scale of waste use is known.
 Road safety issues also need to be addressed as access to the site is likely to cross cycle and pedestrian routes. - Dust, noise, etc.: again assess impact once type and scale of waste use is known.
-Proximity to biodiversity assets and recreational uses implies that the site should only be allocated for enclosed waste use (including storage of received materials and any to be moved off-site) unless there is evidence to show that none of these impacts would arise. - Visual: site allocation should prohibit use for waste facilities that will require a stack as this will keep building elevation similar to that of surrounding structures (though it is recognised that there are several wind turbines immediately to the north west of the site). - Drainage: evaluation and appropriate mitigation (filter traps or similar) would need to be applied through the planning application process. - Ecology: some of the site could be retained to support habitat for the Small Blue butterfly and this may be essential if there is no scope for habitat compensation on adjacent land.
+Proximity to biodiversity assets and recreational uses implies that the site should only be allocated for enclosed waste use (including storage of received materials and any to be moved off-site) unless there is evidence to show that none of these impacts would arise. - Drainage: evaluation and appropriate mitigation (filter traps or similar) would need to be applied through the planning application process. - Ecology: some of the site could be retained to support habitat for the Small Blue butterfly and this may be essential if there is no scope for habitat compensation on adjacent land.
 However, this form of mitigation may limit the size of the facility on the land and/or the scope to co-locate complementary waste facilities on a single site.